robbert229/massive-octo-batman/README.md

 This is my first ruby project and I have been having a few issues with organization and file structuring so I have a very informal method of running it right now.

 You run either HerderClient.rb or ZombieClient.rb and it does its magic.
-Theres no documentation right now because I am too busy writing the actual code.
 Anyways don't use my code for evil.
 Im too lazy to actually put in a license so don't be a bad guy...

+Commands

+who - nick
+cmd - the command you want executed address - the ip address to connect to port - the port to connect to fileSource - the path of the file you want to upload fileDest - the path that you want to write the file to

+directive kill [who] - closes the program for the specified bot. directive ping - has all of the bots respond with a pong and thier global ip. ex - "PONG 123.123.123.123". directive exec [who] [cmd] - executes the specified command and says the result in the channel. directive transfer [who] [address] [port] [fileSource] [fileDest] - transfers a specified file to or from the bots.